Abibubble/milestone2-harry-potter-quiz/README.md

 #### First Time Visitor Goals
 * I want it to be easy to understand what to do.
 * I want to be able to easily navigate throughout the site.
-* I want to be able to turn the music on or off.
+* I want to be able to turn the audio on or off.

 #### Returning Visitor Goals
 * I want to have different questions depending on which house I choose, increasing replayability.